 The frelks are as important to this parallel as the Spacers.
 They are, in their way, as marginalized as the Spacers.
 Even the objects of their desire look down on them.
 Sometimes they even look down on themselves: “Perverted, yes?
 In love with a bunch of corpses in free fall!”
 Delany uses the relationship between frelks and Spacers to mirror common arguments used by conservative groups against homosexuals over the years.
 Because Spacers have been neutered they cannot receive sexual pleasure or reproduce with their frelk partners – those who claimed that homosexuality is “unnatural” often pointed to the lack of ability to reproduce as a reason for that unnaturalness.
 Indeed, the frelk in the story seems to think her own desires are wrong.
-But she also voices what is perhaps Delany’s moral for the whole story: “You don’t choose your perversions.
-You have no perversions at all.
-You‘re free of the whole business.
-I love you for that, Spacer.”
+But she also voices what is perhaps Delany’s moral for the whole story: “You don’t choose your perversions.”
 It does not matter who you love; what matters is connection.

 “What will you give me?
 I want something,” I said.
 “That’s why I came.
 I’m lonely.
 Maybe I want to find out how far it goes.
 I don’t know yet.”